Space management tips to help your people thrive in a hybrid workplace

 In a hybrid work environment, managing your space well is key to encouraging employees to come back to the workplace.
 It can mean the difference between an empty workplace and a lively one.
 Now that you know what space management is, let’s go over how hybrid work has impacted how workplace teams approach it.

-In a hybrid work environment, you need to prioritize flexibility, health and safety, and workplace experience.
-They each play a role in enticing your employees to work on-site rather than remotely.
+In a hybrid or distributed work environment, you need to prioritize flexibility, efficiency, and workplace experience.
+They each play a role in enticing your employees to work onsite rather than remotely.
 Today, the workplace isn’t only competing against work-from-home environments.
 It’s competing against the “third workplace”—cafes, hotels, and co-working spaces.

 To win, your space must offer an experience employees can’t get elsewhere.
 In a hybrid work model, this means enabling your employees to use the workplace in more collaborative and immersive ways.
 Let’s look at four ways hybrid work is shaking up the workplace.

-Now that your employees have more say in when they work on-site, how they think about the workplace has changed.
-It’s no longer a place they have to be all week, so you have to work harder to make it a place they want to be.
-For example, some teams or departments may only work on-site certain days a week.
-To support who’s in the workplace, you can reconfigure it throughout the week.
-You could rearrange desks so there are enough grouped together to accommodate a team you know will be on-site.
+With the increased flexibility of hybrid or distributed work, for many people the workplace is no longer a place they have to be all week, so you have to work harder to make it a place they want to be.
+For example, some teams or departments may only work onsite certain days a week.
+To support who’s in the workplace, you can reconfigure the space depending on those schedules.
+For example, you can rearrange desks so there are enough grouped together to accommodate a team you know will be onsite for a weekly or monthly event.
 Better yet, ask your people what they need.
 When you make changes employees actually want, they’ll feel seen and welcome in the workplace.
-We’ll talk about how you can do this in

 The workplace is no longer a place employees have to be all week, so you have to work harder to make it a place they want to be.